Home LifestyleThe Wonderful World of Colour Therapy

 Photo by Sharon McCutch

 Orange, the colour of joy, can liberate our emotions, both positive and negative.
-It may stimulate appetite, links with reproductivity, and helps with self-pity and unwillingness to forgive.
-The peach and apricot shades can help with nervous exhaustion and burn-out.
+It may stimulate appetite, be linked to reproductive health, and help alleviate feelings of self-pity and unwillingness to forgive.
+The peach and apricot shades can help with nervous exhaustion and burnout.

 Focus, Concentration and Memory

-Yellow is the colour of the gut-brain axis as it stimulates mental processes such as focus, concentration and memory, and our digestion.
+Yellow is the colour associated with the gut-brain axis, as it stimulates mental processes such as focus, concentration, and memory, as well as our digestion.
 An uplifting, energising colour for self-confidence and optimism.

 Green is balancing and may soothe stress.
-It links with nourishment and can help with emotional trauma, grief, the heart and lungs.
+It is linked to nourishment and can help with emotional trauma, grief, and issues related to the heart and lungs.
 It relaxes us and gives us a feeling of space.

-Turquoise may support the immune system, soothing mental strain especially for sensitives – think of the sea.
-Blue cools and is calming and quietens that “hustle and bustle” feeling of stress.
+Turquoise may support the immune system, soothing mental strain, especially for sensitives – think of the sea.
+Blue cools and is calming, quieting that “hustle and bustle” feeling of stress.
 It pacifies and encourages speech and communication where that’s difficult.
 As an anti-inflammatory, it may help with sore throats.

 Violet may be helpful for mental and emotional disorders, such as obsessions and combatting fear and other emotional disturbances.
-A sedative colour, it can help some people with headaches and may aid sleep.
+A sedative colour, it can help alleviate headaches and may aid sleep.

 Compassion, Support and Kindness

-Magenta is a colour of spiritual change I see around people coming for a reading.
-For those worried or despondent, it indicates spiritual upliftment.
+Magenta is a colour of spiritual change, I see around people coming for a reading.
+For those who are worried or despondent, it indicates spiritual uplift.
 It’s excellent for compassion, support and kindness.

 Introducing more colours may bring subtle or apparent benefits by the mindful use of clothing, accessories, décor, aromatherapy oils, plants and flowers.
-Eating colourful foods are also linked to higher proportions of healthful antioxidants.
+Eating colourful foods is also linked to higher proportions of healthful antioxidants.
 Looking to surround ourselves with a rainbow of colours helps us absorb the beneficial frequencies, inspiration and beauty of colour.
+Ultimately, there’s a subtle but noticeable difference between living in a home that’s full of colourful plants, trending art prints, and bright walls, compared with one decorated with uninspiring colours.
+We all know which of the two would lead to a boost in happiness.

 Whatever your colour, surrounding yourself with a rainbow is not an overnight quick fix but indeed a journey worth pursuing.